miczuppi/Phages-in-the-Gut-Bugs-Trial/README.md

 # Phages-in-the-Gut-Bugs-Trial

-Here we provide the code used to characterize the gut phageome of the participants in the Gut Bugs Trial, as outlined in Zuppi et al 2024.

-Fecal Microbiota Transplantation alters gut phage communities in a clinical trial for obesity
+Here we provide the custom codes used to characterize the gut phageome of the participants in the Gut Bugs Trial, as outlined in the manuscript Fecal Microbiota Transplantation alters gut phage communities in a clinical trial for obesity.